kirkegaardlab/deeptangle/README.md

 ```

 ## Train
-To train the model, there is a train script used for the model presented on the paper.
+To train the model, there is a train script used for the model presented in the paper.
 The possible arguments can be seen by using the help flag.
 ```train
 python3 train.py --help